darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 ![histogram](./histogram/histogram.png#w50)

-Move the mouse over the panel to show buttons to adjust the display.
+Move the mouse over the panel to show buttons that allow you to adjust the display.
 The leftmost button cycles the mode between a "regular" histogram, a waveform-style histogram, and a vectorscope.
 The next button controls how the data for the current mode is displayed.
-In the case of regular and waveform histograms, the three rightmost colored squares are toggles which enable or disable the display of the red, green and blue color channels.
+In the case of regular and waveform histograms, the three rightmost colored squares are toggles that enable or disable the display of the red, green and blue color channels.

-When the mouse is over the histogram panel, scrolling with the mouse while holding down the Ctrl key will change the height of the panel.
+When the mouse is over the histogram panel, scroll with the mouse while holding down the Ctrl key to change the height of the panel.
 You can show/hide the histogram entirely with a keyboard shortcut (default Ctrl+Shift+H).

-For the purposes of speed, the histogram display is calculated from the image preview (the image which is displayed in the [navigation](../darkroom/navigation.md) module) rather than the higher quality image displayed in the center view.
-The preview is calculated at a lower resolution and may use shortcuts to bypass time-consuming image processing steps.
+For performance reasons, the histogram display is calculated from the image preview (the image displayed in the [navigation](../darkroom/navigation.md) module) rather than the higher quality image displayed in the center view.
+The preview is calculated at a lower resolution and may use shortcuts to bypass more time-consuming image processing steps.
 Hence the display may not accurately represent fine detail in the image, and may deviate in other ways from the final developed image.

 # the "regular" histogram

 ![histogram-regular](./histogram/histogram-regular.png#w50)

-This shows the distribution of pixels by lightness for each color channel channel.
+The regular histogram shows the distribution of pixels by lightness for each color channel channel.

 In its default state, data for all three RGB color channels is displayed.
 The x-axis runs from 0% to 100% lightness for each channel.
 The y-axis gives the count of pixels with the given lightness.

 Click the second-to-leftmost button on the panel to toggle between a logarithmic and a linear rendering of the y-axis data.